 Kevin Hanks, Inside Sales Representative

 After making his Broadway debut in ‘The Wizard of Oz’ and winning a Tony award for ‘Under the Rainbow’, Kevin Hanks decided to retire from the stage in 2010 for a quiet life as the Sales Administrator and the entire Accounts Receivable department for Atalasoft.
-When he’s not making another Ewok movie for George Lucas, he can be found fixing the company bicycles or going to Colin Hay concerts with his babe.
+When he’s not making another Ewok movie for George Lucas, he can be found camping with his Babe and Babe, Jr. He is not related to Tom Hanks.

 Rachael Battis, Office Administrator